• Skip to primary navigation

 • Show an appreciation for and understanding of the scientific process

-• Be willing to participate actively during in-person meetings and via email
+• Be willing to participate actively via email and during meetings (virtual or in-person)

 • Be able to read and understand the format of scientific papers, abstracts, technical journals